 Our school is open four days a week: Monday, Tuesday, Thursday and Friday.
 The school follows the French National vacation calendar for Zone C.

 The Toddler Program

-(2 to 3 years old, limited to 12 children)
+(2 to 3 years old, approximately 12 children)

-(3 to 6 years old)
+(3 to 6 years old, 24 children)

 - Practical Life (care of one's self and the environment)